Grandson, Switzerland: Early modern period

 Sainte-Croix and Bullet, but including Montagny, Villars-sous-Champvent, Essert-sous-Champvent, Chamblon and Yvonand).

 The town was administered by a 24-member council, with the first 12 forming a court.

 The forerunners of the Protestant Reformation in Grandson included the coup of Guillaume Farel, who had destroyed the altars of the Franciscan church in 1531, and the sermons of the French priest Jean Le Comte.
-However, it wasn't until 1554 that the full Reformation spread from Bern to Grandson.
+However, it was not until 1554 that the full Reformation spread from Bern to Grandson.
 The monastery and property of the Franciscans were divided between Grandson and the cities of Bern and Fribourg.
 After the secularization the cloister housed a cemetery until the beginning of the 19th.
 The buildings of the Priory of Saint-Jean became the City Hall and school buildings.